Facilities and Services

 - Technology Operations and Systems Management (TOSM) (www.tosm.ttu.edu) staff members are available to answer questions concerning server administration, management, or support.
 As the University Data Center, TOSM provides data back-up services to the university community, an important component of disaster recovery and business continuity planning.
 TOSM provides a production grade data center and encourages areas and units to house servers and data.
 For additional information, contact the data center at 806.742.2900.

-The Office of Institutional Advancement is responsible for fundraising, donor cultivation, recognition and stewardship for all institutions and campuses of the Texas Tech University System including Texas Tech University, Texas Tech University Health Sciences Center and Angelo State University.
-The objective is to develop and implement a well-coordinated, comprehensive advancement program that maximizes private giving, awareness and good will for Texas Tech.
-Individuals, corporations, foundations and other organizations are encouraged to assist in building the future of Texas Tech.
+The Office of Institutional Advancement (IA) is responsible for fundraising, donor cultivation, recognition and stewardship for all institutions and campuses of the Texas Tech University System including Texas Tech University, Texas Tech University Health Sciences Center – Lubbock, Texas Tech University Health Sciences Center – El Paso and Angelo State University.
+The objective is to develop and implement a well-coordinated, comprehensive advancement program that maximizes private giving, awareness and goodwill.
+Individuals, corporations, foundations and other organizations are encouraged to assist in building the future of the Texas Tech University System and its component institutions.
 Leadership for institutional advancement is provided by the Vice Chancellor for Institutional Advancement who reports directly to the Chancellor.

-Development officers may be assigned to academic colleges, regions and units to facilitate the work of the Chancellor, Presidents, Provost, Vice Presidents, Deans and faculty in generating private support to fulfill the mission and vision of Texas Tech.
-Priorities are increasing endowments and raising funds to support students, faculty members and academic, research and athletic programs.
+Each university has a chief development position (title of assistant VC, associate VC, or executive director) that reports to the Vice Chancellor for IA and is responsible for their respective university’s overall all fundraising programs.
+Development officers at each university may be assigned to academic colleges, schools, regions and units to facilitate the work of the chancellor, presidents, provosts, vice presidents, deans and faculty in generating private support to fulfill the mission and vision of component institutions.
+Priorities are increasing endowments and raising funds to support students and academic, research and athletic programs.

 Gifts to the Texas Tech University System can be made online at www.give2tech.com.